Szymon-Michalak/iOS-Resources/blog/WhatDoesViewDidLayoutSubviewsDo.md

 Simply put, `viewDidLayoutSubviews()` allows you to make customizations to views after they’ve been positioned by `AutoLayout`, but before they are visible to the user.

 Whenever the bounds change for a `UIViewController’s` view (i.e. device rotation), it’s likely that the position and size of all the subviews will need to be updated as well.
-So, the system will `calllayoutSubviews()` to perform this change.
+So, the system will call `layoutSubviews()` to perform this change.

 Then, once your `UIViewController` has finished laying out all of its subviews (all of your subviews are in their correct location and their frames honor whatever `AutoLayout` constraints you’ve specified), the system will call `viewDidLayoutSubviews()`.